pmichaillat/math-for-macro/README.md

 Solutions to the problems sets are available to instructors [upon request](mailto:pascal.michaillat@gmail.com).

-### Style files
+## Style files

-The folders also contain the LaTeX style files that are used to format the lecture notes and problem sets:
+The folders also contain the LaTeX style files used to format the lecture notes and problem sets:

 + `paper.sty` – [Commands to format academic papers](https://github.com/pmichaillat/latex-paper)
 + `notes.sty` – Slight modification of `paper.sty` for teaching material